lucasp0101/odin_recipes/README.md

-Just a simple project to practice the use of HTML following the syllabus of [The Odin Project](https://www.theodinproject.com/courses/web-development-101/).
+Just a simple project to learn web development following the syllabus of [The Odin Project](https://www.theodinproject.com/courses/web-development-101/).